CLOSE SEARCH

 For individuals already in the UK under a different visa category, switching to a Skilled Worker visa can be a strategic move to secure long-term employment and residency prospects.
 This visa allows foreign nationals to work for a UK employer in an eligible skilled role, offering a clear pathway to settlement.

-Route to settlement - after 5 years, Skilled Worker visa holders can apply for Indefinite Leave to Remain (ILR), offering long-term residence rights.
+Route to settlement - after 5 years, skilled worker visa holders can apply for Indefinite Leave to Remain (ILR), offering long-term residence rights.

 Access to Public Services - skilled worker visa holders can access NHS healthcare and certain social benefits.